benhamill/benhamill.github.com/source/_posts/2015-11-14-the-slack-users-code.markdown

-You ask the team lead because, as with any other task you want to hand to another team, you don't jump the chain of command: you let the leader decide who's interruptable or appropriate for the task.
+You ask the team lead because, as with any other task you want to hand to another team, you don't jump the chain of command: you let the leader decide who's interruptible or appropriate for the task.
 You mention what channel you've been talking about the problem in so that the nominated helper knows where to go, _as well as anyone else who wanders into #infrastructure with the same problem_.